 Kaiwaka School is a very special place.
 It is a happy learning community where students, staff and whanau work together to maximize student learning.
-At the beginning of each year the ‘Whole School Camp’ fosters this important relationship.
-Families are welcome in our school and can help in many ways.
+At the beginning of each year the whole school beach day fosters this important relationship.
+Whanau are welcome in our school and can help in many ways.
 Students are welcomed into our school with a powhiri.
-This has become a very special time as it gives both the students and their families a feeling of immediate acceptance and inclusion.
+This has become a special time, as it gives both the students and their whanau a feeling of immediate acceptance and inclusion.

 Kaiwaka School has a special character, in that it offers extra tuition in te reo Māori and tikanga.
 This strongly reflects the kawa of our local iwi, and is inclusive of all tribes of Aotearoa.

 The majority of our students participate in this option.
 We have a strong Kapahaka.
 Their annual performance, at the Kaipara Festival and the end of year prize giving, reflects the dedication given by students and staff during the year and shows the value that we attribute to this learning.

 Our aim is to develop confident, lifelong learners who are good communicators and achieve academic excellence.

 Toward – Tomorrow – Together